AlexisGitHu/BipartiteNetworks_SAA/README.md

 # BipartiteNetworks_SAA
-This repository is intended to keep all R scripts related to Spectral Analysis on Bipartite Networks in Ecology
+This repository is provided to keep all R scripts related to Spectral Analysis Normalization on Bipartite Networks in Ecology

 ## Reproducibility
 ### Versions